Overview

 Day 1: Arrival in Leh

-Once you reach Leh, one of our representatives will receive you and assist you for your smooth check-in at the hotel.
-Relax for a while and later in the evening visit Shanti Stupa, popular for the huge statue of Lord Buddha.
-Also visit Leh Market, a prominent tourist attraction in Leh.
+Upon arrival in Leh Airport, one of our representatives will receive you and assist with a smooth check-in at the hotel.
+Relax for a while and later in the evening, visit Shanti Stupa, known for its grand statue of Lord Buddha.
+Also, explore the vibrant Leh Market, a popular spot for local shopping in Ladakh.
 Overnight stay in Leh.

 Day 2: Leh